 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
 He trains musicians how to leave their day jobs and build successful fulltime careers in the music industry.

-Build a massively successful music career by choosing the best band members using a long-term music business plan.
+Build your music career by choosing the best band members using a long-term music business plan.

 |Forward this article to your friends|